-I personally recommend St. Louis Wildlife for bat control in St. Louis.
-I have communicated with this company for many years, and they abide by these bat removal principles:
+I have communicated with our bat expert in St. Louis for many years, and he abides by these bat removal principles:

 - Always perform a proper live exclusion.

 - Never use poisons or fumigants or kill bats.

 - Never use traps or attempt to relocate bats.

 - Never do a removal during the maternity season.

 - Seal all entry points shut with guarantee.

 - Offer attic cleanup and decontamination.

 Before you hire anyone, including our tech at 314-255-1304, talk to them, and make sure that they understand what they are doing, and that they have experience.
 Be sure that they do abide by the principles I outlined above.
 This is not just for the sake of the bats - I'm no tree hugger - it's for the sake of doing the job correctly, for you and your property.
 The fact that it's good for the bats as well is a lucky coincidence.
 And really, bats are good animals, which I'm sure you realize.
 I hope you have a good experience with your St. Louis bat control project.
 You can email me personally if you have any problems with our tech, and I will talk to him, but I doubt that will be necessary.
 Good luck!

 St. Louis wildlife control company bat reader email: